pr-shk/Calculadora/README.md

 Those files are only needed to build and run in VS Code.

-Linkin the project of config_gerenator here:
+Linking the project of config_gerenator here:

 https://github.com/pr-shk/confgen_cpp